-(Vaccine required for pre-Kindergarten through 12th grade) Chickenpox is passed by direct person to person contact or by airborne respiratory secretions.
+Chickenpox vaccine is required for students pre-Kindergarten through 12th grade.
+The virus is passed by direct person to person contact or by airborne respiratory secretions.
 The rash usually occurs 10 to 21 days after exposure.
 The child may have a mild fever and/or loss of appetite for 1 to 2 days before the rash appears.
-The rash appears as red pimples and progresses to clear, oval-shaped spots which will break easily for 3 to 4 days.
-The child can return to school when all of the ovalshaped spots are dry and crusted over.
+The rash appears as red pimples and progresses to clear, ovalshaped spots which will break easily for 3 to 4 days.
+The child can return to school when all of the oval-shaped spots are dry and crusted over.

-It is important to NEVER give aspirin or aspirin containing medication to children with a viral infection because of the increased risk in developing Reve Syndrome.
-The current recommendation is to receive one series of two varicella immunizations, 3 months apart to prevent them from developing chickenpox...
+It is important to NEVER give aspirin or aspirin containing medication to children with a viral infection because of the increased risk in developing Reye Syndrome.
+The current recommendation is to receive one series of two varicella immunizations, 3 months apart to prevent them from developing chickenpox.